Sodium nitrite: Toxicity

 Sodium nitrite is toxic.
-The LD50 in rats is 180 mg/kg and in human LDLo is 71 mg/kg.
-Yet, death by sodium nitrite ingestion can happen at lower dose.
-Sodium nitrite has been used for homicide.
+The LD50 in rats is 180 mg/kg and in humans LDLo is 71 mg/kg.
+The mechanism by which sodium nitrite causes death is methemoglobinemia.
+The oftentimes severe methemoglobinemia found in sodium nitrite poisoning cases results in systemic hypoxia, metabolic acidosis, and cyanosis.
+The reported signs of sodium nitrite poisoning are as follows:

+With prompt action, sodium nitrite poisoning is reversible using an antidote, methylene blue.
+It has been reported that sodium nitrite poisoning can also be detected post-mortem:

+Death by sodium nitrite ingestion can happen at lower doses than the previously known LDLo.
+Sodium nitrite has been used for homicide and suicide.
 To prevent accidental intoxication, sodium nitrite (blended with salt) sold as a food additive in the US is dyed bright pink to avoid mistaking it for plain salt or sugar.
 In other countries, nitrited curing salt is not dyed but is strictly regulated.

 Occurrence in vegetables

-Nitrites are not naturally occurring in vegetables in significant quantities.
+Nitrites do not occur naturally in vegetables in significant quantities, but deliberate fermentation of celery juice, for instance, with a naturally high level of nitrates, can produce nitrite levels sufficient for commercial meat curing.
 Boiling vegetables does not affect nitrite levels.

 The presence of nitrite in animal tissue is a consequence of metabolism of nitric oxide, an important neurotransmitter.
 Nitric oxide can be created de novo from nitric oxide synthase utilizing arginine or from ingested nitrite.

 Pigs

-Because of sodium nitrite's high level of toxicity to swine (Sus scrofa) it is now being developed in Australia to control feral pigs and wild boar.
+Due to sodium nitrite's high level of toxicity to swine (Sus scrofa) it is now being developed in Australia to control feral pigs and wild boar.
 The sodium nitrite induces methemoglobinemia in swine, i.e. it reduces the amount of oxygen that is released from hemoglobin, so the animal will feel faint and pass out, and then die in a humane manner after first being rendered unconscious.
 The Texas Parks and Wildlife Department operates a research facility at Kerr Wildlife Management Area, where they examine feral pig feeding preferences and bait tactics to administer sodium nitrite.